Hoakley0902/About-Me/README.md

 # Personal Portfolio Website

-A personal portfolio website built with React, JavaScript, HTML, and CSS.
+A personal portfolio website built with React, JavaScript, HTML, CSS, and Vite.
 The site showcases my background, technical skills, web development projects, and professional experience as I pursue opportunities in software and web development.

 ## Live Demo